feazeyu/semestral/Docs/Developer_Documentation.md

 IsEnabled - In case you want to disable some slots.

 BaseColor - Color in the unity editor

+#### InventorySlot methods

+PutItem(item) - Tries to put an item into the slot.

+AcceptsItem() - Returns true if the slot can accept an item.

+RemoveItem() - Remove the slot's item

 #### Put item/Remove item/Editor only variants